Marigold

 Holy Grail

 Below you find an example demonstrating how to create the holy grail layout using the <Grid> component below.
-It is usefull if you need easy vertical and horizontal alignment of content while staying responsive.
+It is useful if you need easy vertical and horizontal alignment of content while staying responsive.

 Header